 - Are employees reimbursed for all business expenses, such as uniforms, work equipment, mileage for work, and for expenses incurred for working from home during COVID-19 (such as internet, cell phones, etc.)?

 - Are employees leaving the company provided their final wages, including payment for all accrued and unused vacation time?

 - Does the employer deduct any items from an employee’s final paycheck?

 - If so, are the deductions legally permitted?

 5. Anti-harassment, discrimination and retaliation

 - Are supervisors provided with sexual harassment training every two years?
-(If employer has 50 or more employees, supervisors are legally required to have a two-hour harassment prevention training that complies with AB 1825 and amendments to this law).
+(If employer has 50 or more employees, supervisors are legally required to have a two-hour harassment prevention training that complies with California law).

 - Are there steps in place to provide nonsupervisory employees with 1 hour sexual harassment prevention training by January 1, 2021 and once every 2 years thereafter? (required for employers with 5 or more employees)